 Looking for a traditional chewy gluten-free chocolate chip cookie recipe?
 Or these flourless peanut butter cookies with brown sugar are the favorite in my house.
-For a perfect holiday cookie try my no-spread gluten-free cut out cookies.
+For a perfect holiday cookie try my no-spread gluten-free cut out cookies or gluten-free butter cookies.
 Click the link for my full list of gluten-free cookie recipes.

 Cocoa powder is the ingredient that gives these cookies their chocolatey flavor.
 Your choice of cocoa powders is fine.
 Hershey’s is a good gluten-free option and is widely available.